 Another useful aspect of psychography taps into faith, religion, and the parts of our culture many overlooks - spirits, ghosts, and entities beyond mortal comprehension.
-In a world ran by instant gratification, spirituality pulses beneath the tides of a modern world and its surging waves.
+In a world ran by instant gratification, spirituality pulses beneath the tides of modern society and its surging waves.
 For those who believe in spirituality, psychography may hold an interest.
-It would be, indeed, a good way to seek advice and words of wisdom from spirit guides, from spirits, from God or the gods, or from a universal power which always creates.
+It would be, indeed, an excellent way to seek advice and words of wisdom from spirit guides, from spirits, from God or the gods, or from a universal power which always creates.

 In many parts of the world, there is a concept of 'spirit guides.'